How you can become an Optometrist

 5 Steps to be an Optometrist

-Step 1.
-Get your high school diploma or pass your General Education Development (GED) exam.
+Educational Foundation: Obtain your high school diploma or pass the General Education Development (GED) exam.

-Step 4.
-Complete your Doctor of Optometry degree from an accredited institution such as New England College of Optometry.
+Doctor of Optometry (O.D.)
+Degree: Complete a four-year professional program at an accredited college of optometry, such as the New England College of Optometry.

 Dr. Lauretta Justin